bertonfederico/mri_compressive_sensing/_2_mri_reconstruction/README.md

 x^* = \arg \min_x \left( \frac{1}{2} \| \text{mask} \cdot (\text{FFT2D}(x) - \text{FFT2D}(x_{\text{init}})) \|_2^2 + E^{\text{TV}}(x) \right)
 $$

-Since $E^{\text{TV}}$ is nonlinear and complex, the problem is solved numerically by the gradient descent method.
-The algorithm is then implemented iteratively in this way:
-- Calculation of the gradients in the vertical and horizontal directions, using finite differences as an estimate.
-- Combining the horizontal and vertical variations, adding a stability term $\epsilon$ to make up for the case where the previously calculated differences are zero.
-- Calculating the divergence, normalizing the gradients, and calculating the sum of the contributions in the two directions.
-- At each iteration, updating image pixels by moving in the direction opposite to the gradient.

 In primal-dual form, the problem can be expressed as:

 $$